-If you’re looking for a last minute, but fun and easy, ornament to do with the kids, look no further than Instructables.
+If you’re looking for a last minute, but fun and easy, ornament to do with the kids, look no further than this paper holiday ornament from Instructables.
 I used their blank template and our Birdz of a Feather logo to create this polyhedral paper craft ornament.
 You need nothing more than a printer, some paper, a piece of string or ribbon and craft glue to make your own.

 Since mine was slightly different – I wanted my logos to face ‘north and south’, if that makes sense – I’ll walk you through the steps I used.
 To make your own, head to Instructables to grab the free printed or blank pattern.
 There’s also a black and white version you can colour in!

 I opened up Instructable’s blank template in photoshop and imported our logo.
 I re-saved the file as a pdf and printed it out onto white paper.

 For the 5 smaller logos, I was able to fold them into a strip and cut them out all at once.

 They were cut into circles right away and folded into triangles along the lines provided on the pattern.

 If you’re using a random pattern for your ornament, you can ignore the next steps.
 Follow the tutorial on Instructables by just cutting circles and folding triangles as above.
 This, however, is where my instructions diverge from Instructables.

 To fold the remaining (large) logos, I cut out the folding template into a square shape instead of a circle.
 Then I folded along the lines to crease the triangle shape into the paper.